binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 What changes is the target areas for the attacker, they just move closer to application security, in order of most important first, we have:

-1. [Application Security](#web-applications).
-Functions are still just code.
+1. **[Application Security](#web-applications)**: Functions are still just code.
 Now that some other areas of infrastructure have become harder to compromise, more focus is invested by attackers on application security, and as usual, this is a weak area for most developers.
 Also consider the huge threat surface of depending on other open source consumables, as discussed in the Web Applications chapter "[Consuming Free and Open Source](#web-applications-identify-risks-consuming-free-and-open-source)" subsection
-2. Identity and Access Management (IAM) and permissions.
+2. Identity and Access Management (**IAM**) and permissions.
 What permissions does an attacker have to execute in any given environment, including all and any services consuming and consumed by functions
-3. API key, being a distant third
+3. **API key**, being a distant third

 Rich Jones demonstrated what can happen if you fail at the above three points in AWS in his talk "[Gone in 60 Milliseconds](https://www.youtube.com/watch?v=YZ058hmLuv0)":